Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

 To simplify the proof, it is convenient to consider the following generalizations of Büchi automata.
 A \emph{transition-based generalized Büchi automaton} (TGBA) is a tuple $\Amc = (Q, \Sigma, q_0, \Delta, \Tmc)$ where $\Tmc \subseteq 2^\Delta$ is a collection of sets of transitions.
 Then a run $r_1 r_2 r_3 \dots$ of $\Amc$ is accepting if for all $T \in \Tmc$ there are infinitely many $i$ such that $r_i \in T$.
 It is well-known that TGBA have the same expressiveness as Büchi automata \cite{tgba}.

-\autoref{thm:LimitEqualsReach} will be a direct consequence from the following lemmas.
+\Cref{thm:LimitEqualsReach} will be a direct consequence from the following lemmas.
 The first lemma shows the implication $(1) \Rightarrow (2)$.

-\begin{lemma} If $L \in \LPAReg$, then $L$ is limit PA-recognizable. \end{lemma} \begin{proof} As the class of limit PA-recognizable $\omega$-languages is closed under union by \autoref{cor:union}, it is sufficient to show how to construct a limit PA for an $\omega$-language of the form $L = UV^\omega$, where $U$ is Parikh-recognizable and $V$ is regular.
+\begin{lemma} If $L \in \LPAReg$, then $L$ is limit~PA recognizable. \end{lemma} \begin{proof} As the class of limit Parikh recognizable $\omega$-languages is closed under union by \Cref{cor:union}, it is sufficient to show how to construct a limit~PA for an $\omega$-language of the form $L = UV^\omega$, where $U$ is Parikh recognizable and $V$ is regular.

-Let $\Amc_1 = (Q_1, \Sigma, q_1, \Delta_1, F_1, C)$ be a PA with $L(\Amc_1) = U$ and $\Amc_2 = (Q_2, \Sigma, q_2, \Delta_2, F_2)$ be a Büchi automaton with $L_\omega(\Amc_2) = V^\omega$.
+Let $\Amc_1 = (Q_1, \Sigma, q_1, \Delta_1, F_1, C)$ be a~PA with $L(\Amc_1) = U$ and $\Amc_2 = (Q_2, \Sigma, q_2, \Delta_2, F_2)$ be a Büchi automaton with $L_\omega(\Amc_2) = V^\omega$.
 We use the following standard construction for concatenation.
-Let $\Amc = (Q_1 \cup Q_2, \Sigma, q_1, \Delta, F_2, C)$ be a limit PA where
+Let $\Amc = (Q_1 \cup Q_2, \Sigma, q_1, \Delta, F_2, C)$ be a limit~PA where

 We claim that $L_\omega(\Amc) = L$.